Le Orme: Reformation (1986–1992)

 Le Orme would reform in 1986, intending to play concerts only.
 They were soon persuaded to enter a single, "Dimmi che cos'e", at the 37th annual Sanremo Music Festival, where it finished seventeenth.
-Though concentrating their efforts on concerts, the band released another studio album, titled simply Orme in 1990.
+Though concentrating their efforts on concerts, the band released another studio album, titled simply Orme, in 1990.
 Another pop effort, the disc went largely unnoticed.
 In 1992, Pagliuca ended more than two decades with the band to be replaced by Michele Bon.
 Later the same year the band added Francesco Sartori on piano.

 Return to form (1992–2009)

-Encouraged by the success of their concerts and strong sales of their 1970-1980 anthology, the band returned to the recording studio.
-The resulting product, 1995's Il fiume, a "triumphant return" to the sound that made them famous more than twenty years before.
+Encouraged by the success of their concerts and strong sales of their 1970–1980 anthology, the band returned to the recording studio.
+The result was 1995's Il fiume, a "triumphant return" to the sound that made them famous more than twenty years before.
 A string of concerts, culminating in appearances at progressive rock festivals in Los Angeles, Quebec City and Mexico City, followed.
 Two further albums were released, Elementi in 2001 and L'infinito in 2004, completing with Il fiume a trilogy around the concept of the "becoming" of the human being.
-Le Orme headlined NEARFest 2005, and later returned to a trio formation, playing concerts both inside and outside of Italy.
+Le Orme headlined NEARFest 2005, and later returned to a trio formation, playing concerts both inside and outside Italy.

 Post Tagliapietra (2009–)

 At the end of 2009, Aldo Tagliapietra left the band.
 He was replaced as lead singer by Jimmy Spitaleri of fellow Italian progressive rock band Metamorfosi.
-In 2011 the group released La via della seta a concept album inspired by the Silk Road, with lyrics written by Maurizio Monti, former collaborator of Patty Pravo, Mina and Riccardo Cocciante.
+In 2011 the group released La via della seta, a concept album inspired by the Silk Road, with lyrics written by Maurizio Monti, former collaborator of Patty Pravo, Mina and Riccardo Cocciante.
 With the new organic, Le Orme started a tournée, sharing the stage with Banco del Mutuo Soccorso to promote the new album.